 Menstrual cups are an ingenious alternative to pads, tampons or cloth.
 Cups are made of soft medical grade silicone and are inserted into the vagina to collect menstrual fluid.
 They are reusable and each one lasts for ten years making them cost-effective and environmentally friendly.
 They are safe to use, comfortable and convenient for women and girls of all ages.
-Underwear is optional when using a menstrual cup.
 Only a cup of water is required to wash them so where water is scarce cups are often a better option than washable pads or cloth.
 All these features make the menstrual cup an excellent alternative for people on low incomes.

 Although the use of menstrual cups is increasing in European and North American countries – elsewhere, little is known about their benefits.
-So, when menstrual cups are introduced to a community, clear information and education is essential to ensure they are understood and accepted as a viable option for the management of menstruation.
-Some people may be nervous about cups because they are inserted into the vagina.
+So, when menstrual cups are introduced to a community, clear information and education is essential to ensure they are understood and accepted as a viable option for menstrual hygiene.
 The introduction of menstrual cups must be accompanied by comprehensive and appropriate training; support for new cup users; and awareness raising and information in the whole community.

 Key Advantages of Menstrual Cups

-Why do we like menstrual cups so much?
-Menstrual Cups Are:
+Why do we like menstrual cups?
+They are: